 In an eleven bed hospital manned by 4 medical officers, Dr.V saw the potential for what is today, one of the largest facilities in the world for eye care.
 Over the years, this organisation has evolved into a sophisticated system dedicated to compassionate service for sight.

 Aravind, with its mission to ‘eliminate needless blindness’, provides large volume, high quality and affordable care.
 50% of its patients receive services either free of cost or at steeply subsidised rate, yet the organisation remains financially self-sustainable.
 Much importance is given to equity – ensuring that all patients are accorded the same high quality care and service, regardless of their economic status.
 A critical component of Aravind’s model is the high patient volume, which brings with it the benefits of economies of scale.
 Aravind’s unique assembly-line approach increases productivity tenfold.
-Over 4.5 lakh eye surgeries or procedures are performed a year at Aravind, making it one of the largest eye care providers in the world.
-Since its inception, Aravind has handled more than 5.6 crore ( 56 Million) outpatient visits and performed more than 60 lakh (6million) surgeries.
+Over 4.5 lakh eye surgeries or procedures are performed a year at Aravind, making it the largest eye care provider in the world.
+Since its inception, Aravind has handled more than 6 crore ( 65 Million) outpatient visits and performed more than 78 lakh (7.8 million) surgeries.
 The Aravind Eye Care System now serves as a model for India, and the rest of the world.

 What started off as an 11-bed hospital has now become the conglomerate, Aravind Eye Care System.
 Today, Aravind operates a growing network of eye care facilities, a postgraduate institute, a management training and consulting institute, an ophthalmic manufacturing unit, a research institute and eye banks.
 Aravind’s eye care facilities include 13 eye hospitals, 6 outpatient eye examination centres and 75 primary eye care facilities in South India.